anotheria/moskito-javaagent-lite/README.md

-   By default port "-1" will be used for RMIRegistry start.. ( "-1" means  fetch first free  in range [9250 - 9299] to use  - or any other preset with proeprties ['localRmiRegistryMinPort' - 'localRmiRegistryMaxPort'] - if set)
+   By default port "-1" will be used for RMIRegistry start.. ( "-1" means  fetch first free  in range [9250 - 9299] to use  - or any other preset with properties ['localRmiRegistryMinPort' - 'localRmiRegistryMaxPort'] - if set)
    - You will be able to find real Registry port in Logs:
     	[main] INFO   o.m.j.LightTransformationAgent:83 - Starting Moskito backend on using -1 port! !
     	....